composer/windows-setup/README.md

 <a name="Uninstalling"></a>
 ## Uninstalling

-The uninstall program is available from the Control Panel and the Start Menu.
+The uninstall program is available from the Control Panel.

 <a name="Path"></a>
 ## Path

 Composer-Setup will modify your System Path environment variable for Admin installs, or your User Path environment variable for User installs.
-The installer will add your `php.exe` path if required and will also add the path to the installation directory.
+The installer will add your `php.exe` to the path if required and will also add the path to the installation directory.
 The uninstaller will only remove the installation directory.

 <a name="Compiling"></a>
 ## Compiling